DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

         - Key/value stores are perhaps the simplest possible form of database.
 They store information in key/value pairs, where the key is essentially an index used to uniquely identify a record, which consists of a data value.
         - Graph databases store data in graph format, using nodes to represent objects and edges to represent relationships.
         - Document stores are similar to key/value stores in that they store information using keys, but the type of information they store is typically more complex than that in a key/value store and is in the form of a document.
 Common document types used in document stores include XML and JSON
+        -

+- **Common Web Application Vulnerabilities**
+    - Cross-Site Scripting (XSS): XSS attacks involve injecting malicious scripts into web pages, which are then executed in the context of another user’s browser.
+These scripts can steal cookies, session tokens, or other sensitive information from users, manipulate the content of the web page, or perform actions on behalf of the user.
+    - Cross-Site Request Forgery (CSRF or XSRF): CSRF attacks force authenticated users to execute unwanted actions on a web application in which they are currently authenticated.
+By tricking a user into clicking a link or loading an image, an attacker can send unauthorized requests to the web application.
+    - SQL Injection: Injecting malicious SQL statements into an entry field for execution on a backend database.
+    - Buffer Overflow: Occurs when a program writes more data to a buffer than it can hold, leading to adjacent memory locations being overwritten.
+The best protection against buffer overflow attacks is server-side input validation.
+This technique limits user input to approved ranges of values that fit within allocated buffers.
+    - Broken Authentication and Session Management: Flaws in the authentication and session management functions that can be exploited to impersonate other users e.g Session ID exposure, weak password management.
+    - Security Misconfiguration: Insecure default configurations, incomplete or ad-hoc configurations, open cloud storage, Improper enforcement of access control policies, misconfigured HTTP headers, and error messages containing sensitive information.
+Can lead to unauthorized access and data exposure.
+    - Insecure Deserialization: Issues arising from the deserialization of untrusted data, which can lead to remote code execution, replay attacks, and injection attacks.
+Can lead to exploitation and manipulation of application logic.
+    - Cross-Site Script Inclusion (XSSI): Attacks where sensitive information from script files can be accessed by unauthorized scripts. can lead to data leakage, exposure of internal APIs and configurations.
+    - Server-Side Request Forgery (SSRF): An attacker can trick the server into making requests to unintended locations, potentially leaking internal information.
+    - XML External Entity (XXE) Attacks: Exploitation of XML parsers to include malicious content or access sensitive data.
+It can be used for server-side request forgery.
+    - Directory Traversal: Manipulating file paths to access restricted directories and execute commands outside of the web root directory.
+    - Command Injection: Injecting system commands via an application that is executed by the host’s operating system.